carltonf/carltonf-blog-source/_posts/2016-08-11-a-learning-guide-gnome-shell-bug-fixing.md

   out there).
-The `JavaScript` engine used by GNOME Shell is [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey), version 24 {% sidenote sn-spidermonkey-version Previous SP1, i.e. GNOME 3.10.x is shipped with version 17. %}, a relatively recent JS engine.
-However, GNOME has only utilized a small set of JS features in a C-like way.
+The `JavaScript` engine used by GNOME Shell is [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey), version 24 {% sidenote sn-spidermonkey-version Previous SP1, i.e. GNOME 3.10.x is shipped with `SpiderMonkey` version 17. %}, a relatively recent JS engine.
+  However, GNOME has only utilized a small set of JS features in a C-like fashion.

 - [JavaScript: the Definitive Guide](https://www.amazon.com/JavaScript-Definitive-Guide-Activate-Guides-ebook/dp/B004XQX4K0).